 Reviewed by William • Updated May 2026 $70

-The Snow Peak Trek 700 has been in my pack for six years, approximately 80 nights, and shows no signs of wear.
+The Snow Peak Trek 700 has a long track record of holding up across years of regular use without showing signs of wear.
 At 4.9oz for a 700mL titanium pot and lid, it is the standard choice for solo AT hikers who want one pot and nothing else.
 The lid doubles as a small tray.
 A fuel canister fits inside for packing.
-Snow Peak’s Japanese quality is not marketing — the welds, the handles, and the material have held up to everything I have put them through.

 TrailCraft Score